benmpeterson/ExerCize/README.md

 ## Workouts
 [demo](#user-workout)

-The next stage of this project was to be able to create a user and have them enter in Workouts which results in an estimated calories burned.
+The next problem of this project was having the ability as a user to create a workout which calculates an estimatation of burned calories.
-Using this [study](https://www.hss.edu/conditions_burning-calories-with-exercise-calculating-estimated-energy-expenditure.asp) I am able to calucalte this for a set of activities using their formula
+I found the calculation for this [here](https://www.hss.edu/conditions_burning-calories-with-exercise-calculating-estimated-energy-expenditure.asp)

 **Energy expenditure (calories/minute) = .0175 x Activity (from table) x weight (in kilograms)**